 On the remote machine, I have created a file called testfile for the purpose of this demonstration

 On the host machines’ terminal, type ssh-keygen and hit the Enter button.
 The outcome of this command will look the image below:

-By default, the ssh key is stored in ~/.ssh directory and it is saved in a file called id_rsa.
+By default, the ssh key is stored in the ~/.ssh directory and it is saved in a file called id_rsa.
 If you wish to change the file name, enter the name you want at the prompt and hit the Enter.
-Now, it will prompt you for a passphrase/password.
+Now, to perform SSH key-based authentication in Linux, it will prompt you for a passphrase/password.
 If you do not want to put a password, just ignore the prompt and hit the Enter button.

 And as easy as that, you have successfully generated and stored your ssh key.

 2. COPY THE KEY TO THE REMOTE MACHINE